DevelopIntelligenceBoulder/microbloglite-capstone-starter/README.md

 ## Group Progress
 - As a group we decided it would better to use the project board to help everyone understand where we should individually start

 - on Wednesday; We as a group(main votes from Ari and Rayna) wanted to go for a Universe Theme.
-We wanted to focus on blue, black, and white as the main colors.
+We wanted to focus on blue, black, and white as the main colors.<br>

 <img src="./images/progress/ProjectProgress.png" width=500>